rust-lang/rfcs/text/0000-safer-transmute.md

     }

     /// `Self: TransmuteInto<Dst, Neglect`, if the compiler accepts the stability,
-    /// safety, and soundness of transmuting `Self` into `Dst`, notwithstanding
+    /// safety, and well-definedness of transmuting `Self` into `Dst`, notwithstanding
     /// a given set of static checks to `Neglect`. pub unsafe trait TransmuteInto<Dst: ?Sized, Neglect = ()>
     where